 Career Fair Tips for Students

 Career fairs are excellent opportunities to explore potential internship and career opportunities.
 Even if you’re not currently seeking a position, attend career fairs to build relationships by networking with employers.

 To ensure a great career fair experience, take note of these tips:

 - Dress professionally.
-Business suits, slacks, dress shirts, ties, blouses, polos, khakis, and knee length or longer skirts are generally considered appropriate career fair attire.
+Suits, slacks, dress shirts, ties, blouses, polos, khakis, and knee length or longer skirts are generally considered appropriate career fair attire.

 - Bring copies of your resume to hand out.
 Be sure to ask for a business card from each representative you speak with.

 - Check CyHire under the ‘Events’ tab to find out which employers will be at the career fair and research them ahead of time.

 - Always begin with a smile and a handshake when you introduce yourself.
 For example: “Hello, my name is ______ and I’m looking to utilize my skills in ______, ______, and ______.”
 Then, come prepared with questions!

 Here are some other helpful ways to initiate a conversation: